skyscrapers/terraform-loadbalancers/elb_with_ssl_with_s3logs/README.md

 - Default: 60
 - The time in seconds to allow for connections to drain.

+### access_logs_bucket
+- String
+- Default: Empty
+- The S3 bucket name to store the logs in.

+### access_logs_bucket_prefix
+- String
+- Default: empty
+- The S3 bucket prefix.
+Logs are stored in the root if not configured

+### access_logs_interval
+- Int
+- Default: 60
+- The publishing interval in minutes.

+### access_logs_enabled
+- Boolean
+- Default: false
+- Boolean to enable / disable access_logs.

 ### instance_port
 - Int
 - Default: 80